aleepo/kekere/README.md

 ### Current state
 ![Main Window](miscl/main_window.JPG)

-### More Updates to come, currently busy with my final year!
+### More Updates to come, currently busy with my final year in Uni!